FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 The ship's upper garage.
 As there were not many passengers due to the early morning trip, it was nearly empty.

-Though there was at least a car boarding the ship :)
+While the garage was largely empty, there was at least a car onboard the ship.

 The ship's entrance gallery seen from behind (therefore being the exit gallery when passengers are in the opposing direction), featuring an advertisement of the company thanking passengers for sailing with them.